joker-fightclub/katzenjammer-app-landing-page/README.md

 All game assets were developed by and are owned by Katzenjammer Games Ltd.

-The MIT license for this website does not include the use of Katzenjammer application and game components, Katzenjammer trademarks, or Katzenjammer Games Ltd. IP.
+The MIT license for this website does not include the use of the Katzenjammer application and/or Kaztenjammer game components, Katzenjammer trademarks, or Katzenjammer Games Ltd. IP.